National CNA Week

 As I was substitute teaching this past semester while my health job was slow, I heard about a school district that honored teachers with a covid bonus, and did not acknowledge the paraprofessionals (who were just as much at risk).

-Especially this year, with all the risk that every patient care employee was under, it is important to honor and recognize everyone’s role in helping people stay healthy.
-It reminded me of how important all these different weeks of recognizing the variety of health care workers are (CNA week, Nurses week, OT month, Social Work Month, etc.) Everyone has a role to fill, and together we provide wholistic care for our patients.
+One thing Covid taught us is with all the risk that every patient care employee is under, it is important to honor and recognize everyone’s role in helping people stay healthy.
+It reminded me of how important all these different weeks of recognizing the variety of health care workers are (CNA week, Nurses week, OT month, Social Work Month, etc.) Everyone has a role to fill, and together we provide wholistic care for our clients.
 Take the time to enjoy the recognition for a job well done.

 Thank and honor a CNA you know!